RaeesBhatti/skycatch-project/README.md

 sub-optimal representations some times.
 * There is some problem with XP (XP Comment and XP Author) tags representation in EXIF data.
+* There are no CloudWatch alarms configured for errors yet.

 Following are some known flaws in `CSVExporter` function:
 * It does a `Scan` of DynamoDB, which is resource intensive.
 I think it can be